HopeKenga/HopeKenga/README.md

 ### Little More About Me

 Hey there! 😄 My name is Hope Kenga.
 I'm a 23-year-old  developer  from Nairobi, Kenya who's a lover of life with a soft spot for family, nature, cats, mental health and cooking.
-I'm passionate about building smooth user journeys that are clean and aesthetically pleasing.
+I'm passionate about building and learning new things that are useful and reliable.
 I try  build something new every once in a while so pass by and leave your thoughts kindly.I love meeting new people and learning new things, so please feel free to say hello and share a story with me.
-I'm good at Team Building and collaboration and I'm currently working with a really great and innovative team to build great softwares to assist and build user-friendly and awesome products that have a huge coversion rate.
+Currently working with a really great and innovative team

-Here's my favourite song for you :trumpet:- [**Kanyoni** by **Barbara Wangui**.](https://youtu.be/XR45Txa3IeI)
+Here's my favourite song for you :trumpet:- [**Pen and Paper** by **Karun**.](https://youtu.be/ZEZGukVDpc0)